Germany upbeat on energy security; Baltics count on wind

 “That is amazing.
 Up to 20 gigawatt by 2030,” Ursula von der Leyen, president of the European Commission, said during the one-day Baltic Sea Energy Security Summit in Copenhagen.
 “It is already one-third of the overall EU ambition for offshore wind capacity by 2030.”

-The energy crisis has prompted some European countries to call for previously shelved energy projects to be revived, such as a gas pipeline linking the Iberian Peninsula with the rest of Europe.
+The energy crisis has also prompted European countries to call for previously shelved energy projects to be revived, such as a gas pipeline linking the Iberian Peninsula with the rest of Europe.

 Barbara Surk reported from Nice, France, and Jan M. Olsen from Copenhagen, Denmark.
-Geir Moulson contributed from Berlin.
+Geir Moulson in Berlin and Mike Corder in The Hague contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.